The-Layer-Research-Lab/3D-Printer-Air-Filtration-System-Compact/README.md

 It is reccomended to print the parts in ABS, PETG will work but ABS is reccomended for enclosed printer or high heat environment.

 Join the discord server if you have any questions!
 [Discord server](https://discord.gg/GWHTsEvbd3)

+We will be working with resellers to provide build kits so stay tuned!